• Home»

 Frequently Asked Questions

-What is the annual compliance requirement for a Nevada LLC?
+What’s the annual compliance requirement for a Nevada LLC?

-Every Nevada LLC must file an Annual List of Managers or Members and renew its State Business License each year.
+Every Nevada LLC must file an Annual List of Managers or Members and renew its state business license each year.
 Both are due by the last day of the company’s anniversary month.

 How much does Nevada LLC annual compliance cost?